runtosolve/StructuresKit.jl/docs/src/Beam.md

 # Beam

 Perform second order structural analysis of single or multi-span thin-walled beams with a uniform loading.
 The location of the uniform loading on the cross-section (e.g., top of flange, bottom of flange, through the shear center) can be specified.
-Lateral and vertical loads can be applied which can be convenient for considering roof slope.
+Lateral and vertical loads can be applied.
 Continuous lateral and rotational springs are available to simulate attachment bracing.

 ## Nomenclature